Hazards Planning Center

 Jerry Murphy, JD, AICP, CFM

 Mr. Murphy is a certified floodplain manager, certified urban and regional planner, and legal scholar.
-His work and research focuses on land use planning and control law, community-based planning, code and regulation drafting, floodplain management, infrastructure finance and planning, community resiliency and sustainability.
-He holds a Juris Doctor with honors, a Master of Arts in Urban and Regional Planning, and a Bachelor of Arts in Landscape Architecture, all from the University of Florida and is a former White House Intern.
+His work and research focus on land use planning and control law, community-based planning, code and regulation drafting, floodplain management, infrastructure finance and planning, community resiliency, and sustainability.
+He holds a Juris Doctor with honors, a Master of Arts in Urban and Regional Planning, and a Bachelor of Arts in Landscape Architecture, all from the University of Florida, and is a former White House Intern.
 Jerry is Chair of the Growth and Infrastructure Consortium, a national study group supporting innovative approaches to impact fees and other capital funding mechanisms.
 He currently leads the University of Florida's Resilient Communities Initiative, reaching out to local governments through interlocal agreements to assemble teams of expert faculty, researchers, and students to craft planning solutions to the myriad of challenges facing local governments in the 21st Century.

 Linking Conservation and the FEMA Community Rating System: Tools to Protect Habitat, Enhance Coastal Resilience and Reduce Flood